Humpadilo/sunspire-online/docs/roadmap/Sunspire_Online_Roadmap.md

 You can expand these later, but defining minimums now means your scripts and AI can treat all entities consistently.

-# 2.9 – Writing the Data Model Doc in the Repo
+# 2.9 – Writing the Data Model Doc in the Repo - Complete

 Once you’re happy with the patterns in this step, consolidate them into one master reference file inside the public repo, for example: